daniel-frak/keycloak-user-migration/README.md

 ## Prerequisites - REST endpoints in the legacy system

-You must provide two REST endpoints (GET and PUT) in your legacy authentication system under the URI `${restClientUri }/{$username}`, where `${restClientUri}` is a configurable base URL for the endpoints and `{$username}` is the username of the user that is attempting to sign in.
+You must provide two REST endpoints (GET and POST) in your legacy authentication system under the URI `${restClientUri }/{$username}`, where `${restClientUri}` is a configurable base URL for the endpoints and `{$username}` is the username of the user that is attempting to sign in.